patito/posts/where-is-my-python-modules.md

 give me a pint
 ```

 It works!
 Why?
-And if I have modules and submodules, how to import all
+And if I have modules in different directories, how to import all
 at the same time?
 In this case we can use `sys.path` that is a list of
 strings that specifies the search path for modules.